Sage/streamline-flamegraph/README.md

 This call will create a `perf-recorded.data` file in the current working directory of the process.

-The `stop` function can be called as `stop()` to stop recording but you don't need to call it if you want to record till the process is stopped.
+The `stop` function can be called as `stop()` to stop recording but you don't need to call it if you want to record till the process exits.

 ## Generating the flamegraph